 I started taking antidepressants when I was twenty nine years old.
 That continued, off and on, until I was about forty five or forty seven when I adopted an improved diet (I am now 58).
 I no longer needed the antidepressants.
 I only required the increased nutrient intake after contracting the Lyme disease.
 But repeatedly being on and off of this regiment has shown that it works.

 Ultimately a routine of what might be called nutritional therapy is what is needed.
 However, I seem to often find myself in a "catch 22" situation.
-At these times I am be unable to improve my health until I can improve my financial situation.
+At these times I will be unable to improve my health until I can improve my financial situation.
 I am unable to improve my financial situation until I improve my health.
 Clearly something is needed for the short term.
 Probably several months or more.

 It is very unclear to me as to what to do.